Cisco Innovation Challenge

 Global Problem Solver

-•Content (Including Topic, accuracy of information, design quality, use of IoT, social value, etc) – 30%
+•Content (Including Topic, concept , design quality, use of IoT, social value, etc) – 30%

 •Creativity – 20%

 •Practicality of the solution – 20%

 •Content (Including concept objective, description details, design quality, use of IoT, Social value, use-case, “Go-to-market” etc) 40%

 •Presentation skills – 20%